bojko108/space-commando/README.md

   * Rigidbody
   * Character Controller
   * First Person Controller Script
-  * `PlayerShootingScript` (attached to the gun) - responsible for shooting logic:
+  * `PlayerShootingScript` (attached to the gun) - responsible for shooting logic.
+Player's gun fires laser bullets stored in `ObjectPooler` script.
     * Damage per shot: 20 - damage to the enemy when shot
     * Fire rate: 0.2
-    * Range: 200
   * `PlayerHealthScript` - responsible for managing player's health and oxygen levels.
 Player's oxygen level will drop down (from `80` to `0`) until the player activates the Life Support Systems. `0` level of oxygen will decrease player's blood level.
 While the volume of oxygen is running low, the player's camera smooth parameter will also decrease (from `5` to `1`):
     * Health: 200 - starting health level
     * Oxygen: 80 - starting oxygen level
     * Walking speed: 5
-    * Running speed: 15
+    * Running speed: 16
   * `RadarScript`: responsible for drawing minimap on the screen
   * `ZoomInScript`: zooms in when the player right click with the mouse

 ## Enemies

-There are three types of enemies moving around the base using NavMesh.
+There are four types of enemies moving around the base using NavMesh.
 If the player is close enough to be detected or is shooting at them, they will attack.

+### Base commander

+Base commanders are spawned near the spaceship after the player has taken the Dark Matter Module.
+Components:
+  * Animator - responsible for managing animation states.
+There are several states:
+    * `walk` - default
+    * `attack` - triggered when the player is in range for attack
+    * `death` - triggered when the enemy is dead
+  * Audio Source
+  * NavMesh Agent - for navigating around the base
+  * Rigidbody
+  * Capsule collider - represents the physical presense of the enemy
+  * Sphere collider - trigger - responsible for detecting the player and switching to attack mode
+  * `EnemyMovementScript` - responsible for moving the enemy - setting destinations on the NavMesh
+    * Detect distance: 60 - minimum distance to detect the player
+    * Wander radius: 100 - maximum travel distance for new destinations
+    * Wander time: 0 - time to wait before a new destination is set
+    * Is Chasing: false - is the enemy currently chasing the player or not
+    * Is Scared: false - is the enemy currently running away from the player
+    * Stop: false - stop moving around
+    * Walking speed: 3
+    * Running speed: 5
+  * `EnemyHealthScript` - manages enemy health level
+    * Starting health: 1000
+    * Death sound - played when the enemy is dead
+  * `EnemyAttackScript` - responsible for attacking the player
+    * Time between attacks: 3
+    * Attack damage: 40

 ### Commander